Tours

 History

-Shakespeare has had several names through
+Shakespeare has had several

-the years and only acquired its present one in 1879 at the beginning of
+acquired its present one in 1879 at the

-its second mining boom.
-It is located here because there was a small
+is located here because there was a

-but reliable spring located in the arroyo
+small but reliable spring located in the

-west of the town.
-The reliable water source
+arroyo west of the town.
+The reliable

-attracted many people,
+attracted many

-Indians who ground mesquite beans left their metates scattered about,
+left their metates scattered about,

-probably a few Spaniards stopped by, and then some of the Forty-niners
+probably a few Spaniards stopped by, and

-who were taking the southern route to the gold fields of California,
+taking the southern route to the gold

-watered their stock at this little spring.
-About 1856 a building was
+at this little spring.
+About 1856 a

-built here by the Army, evidently to serve as a relay station on the
+evidently to serve as a relay station on

-Army Mail line between Fort Thorn on the Rio
+the Army Mail line between Fort Thorn on the Rio

 Grande and Fort Buchanan, south of

-Tucson.
-This spring served as an alternate stopping place for the San Antonio and San
+stopping place for the San Antonio and San Diego mail

-bypassed by the first Butterfield coaches.
-However
+line but was bypassed by the first Butterfield coaches.
+However before

-before the Butterfield quit running in 1861, they had moved the road
+the Butterfield quit running in 1861, they

-back up in the hills and had built a square adobe stage station here.
+and had built a square adobe stage station

-During this time the spring was sometimes called Mexican Spring
+here.
+During this time the spring was

-according to old timers.
+to old timers.

 More....